Store cashier expresses `disbelief, guilt' over George Floyd

 “I just didn’t want to have to show it (the video) to anyone,” he said.

-Chauvin, 45, is charged with murder and manslaughter.
-The most serious charge against him carries up to 40 years in prison.

-Floyd’s death, along with the harrowing bystander video of him, triggered sometimes violent protests around the world and a reckoning over racism and police brutality across the U.S.
+McMillian, through tears, testified, “I feel helpless” as he explained why the video made him emotional.
+The court took a short break.

+McMillian said he recognized Chauvin from the neighborhood and talked to him five days earlier, telling him that at the end of the day, everyone wants to go home to their families safe.

-On Tuesday, a parade of witnesses testified that they and other bystanders became upset as they repeatedly begged Chauvin to take his knee off Floyd's neck, but Chauvin refused to ease up, and Thao forced back those on the sidewalk who tried to intervene.
+On Tuesday, a parade of witnesses testified that they and other bystanders in a group of about 15 people on the sidewalk became upset as they repeatedly begged Chauvin to take his knee off Floyd's neck.
+But Chauvin refused to ease up, and Thao kept back those who tried to intervene, including a Minneapolis firefighter with EMT training.

-One of those who happened upon the scene, Minneapolis firefighter Genevieve Hansen, wept as she recalled being prevented from using her EMT training to help Floyd.

-“There was a man being killed,” said Hansen, who testified in her dress uniform and detailed her emergency training.
-“I would have been able to provide medical attention to the best of my abilities.
-And this human was denied that right.”

 The testimony from the prosecution witnesses was apparently aimed at showing that Chauvin had multiple opportunities to think about what he was doing and change course.